Profit growth is by far the strongest contribution to performance, but the B/U ratio now seems to be a brake.

 Opportunities still attractive

 Although investors must expect increasingly volatile absolute performance, the attractiveness of the technology sector remains intact.
 Technological stocks are in fact a major component of growth stocks in the US market, which fueled the strong outperformance of “growth” stocks (+10.4%) compared to return stocks or “value” (+2.2%) at the end of July.
+An Example is Apple Inc. that now is worth more than one trilion dollars.
 Thus, us growth stocks, drawn by technology stocks, do not actually show any signs of fundamental divergences, contrary to what was observed just before the technology bubble of 2000.

 Investors should Disengage passive exposure to technology